 The moment a Chapter 13 bankruptcy is filed, a foreclosure sale is stopped immediately!

-There are two forms of bankruptcy which is totally different consequences and outcomes for anyone who want to choose the bankruptcy route.
+There are two forms of bankruptcy which are totally different consequences and outcomes for anyone who wants to choose the bankruptcy route.
 The two common bankruptcy chapters used to stop a foreclosure sale are Chapter 7 bankruptcy and Chapter 13 bankruptcy.
-Chapter 7 is a forgiveness of the qualified debts and a liquidation of resources while Chapter 13 is a debt consolidation plan, the property is protected for the duration of the of the repayment plan.
+Chapter 7 is a forgiveness of the qualified debts and a liquidation of resources while Chapter 13 is a debt consolidation plan, the property is protected for the duration of the repayment plan.

 Chapter 13 bankruptcy is based upon a repayment plan which allows consumers to repay secured debt such as mortgage payments and car payments that are delinquent.
 Chapter 13 bankruptcy also allows consumers to wipe out credit cards, medical debt, or any loans that are not secured by assets.
 Homeowners can also use chapter 13 to eliminate unsecured home loans or second mortgages, which is commonly referred to as a lien strip.
 However, consumers must be able to make the monthly mortgage payment as well as all other monthly expenses, plus a plan payment, to catch on past due debt obligations.
 In order to file chapter 13, the court requires proof of income to see if the person filing has sufficient income to afford the bankruptcy plan.